xayahrainie4793/minimal-primes-and-left-right-truncatable-primes/README.md

 The bases such that all left truncatable primes are known are 2-29, 31-35, 37-39, 41, 43, 47, 49, 51, 53, 55, 59, 61, 65, 67, 71, 73, 79, 83, 89

-The bases such that all right truncatable primes are known are 2-100 and possible higher base
+The bases such that all right truncatable primes are known are 2-100 and possible higher bases

 Notes: